Cooliniau/WerehogRD/README.md

 # Werehog R&D
-Research &amp; development of ideas and facts relating to the Werehog, from 'Sonic Unleashed' (2008).
+Research and development of ideas and facts relating to the Werehog, from 'Sonic Unleashed' (2008).

 Community and archive by ini (🟣) of Cooliniau.